Jordan-Pierce/Benthic-Mapping/Algorithms/README.md

 ## Parameters

-- Token: [TATOR API Token](https://www.tator.io/docs/developer-guide/getting-started/get-an-api-token); This is required for authentication.
+- `Token`: [TATOR API Token](https://www.tator.io/docs/developer-guide/getting-started/get-an-api-token); This is required for authentication.
-- Remember Token: Check this box to save your token for future use; Stored as user variable on local machine.
+- `Remember Token`: Check this box to save your token for future use; Stored as user variable on local machine.
-- Project ID: Enter the ID of the Tator project you're working on; defaults to `155`.
+- `Project ID`: Enter the ID of the Tator project you're working on; defaults to `155`.
-- Frame Ranges: Use commas to separate ranges, dashes for inclusive ranges, and single numbers for individual frames: 25-30, 45, 50
+- `Frame Ranges`: Use commas to separate ranges, dashes for inclusive ranges, and single numbers for individual frames: 25-30, 45, 50
-- Media ID: Enter the ID of the media file you want to process.
+- `Media ID`: Enter the ID of the media file you want to process.
-- Confidence Threshold: Set the confidence threshold for object detection; Higher values mean stricter detection.
+- `Confidence Threshold`: Set the confidence threshold for object detection; Higher values mean stricter detection.
-- IoU Threshold: Set the Intersection over Union threshold for object detection; Higher values mean less overlap allowed between detections.
+- `IoU Threshold`: Set the Intersection over Union threshold for object detection; Higher values mean less overlap allowed between detections.
-- Model Weights: Upload the file containing the trained model weights;
+- `Model Weights`: Upload the file containing the trained model weights;
-- Output: The results and any messages from the algorithm will be displayed here.
+- `Output`: The results and any messages from the algorithm will be displayed here.

-### Model weights:
+### Model Weights

-Download the latest version of the weights (.pth)
+Download the latest version of the weights (.pth) by NOAA users:
 - [06/26/2024](https://drive.google.com/file/d/1vcsO9rQr0lScHuBLISBR72Xgr1kpYIec/view?usp=drive_link)